-Mike and I met in Washington for a short weekend trip because flights there were really cheap for the both of us.
-We packed so many activities into a day and a half.
-We went at the end of February so the weather was pretty mild; we didn’t have any rain, and the temperature was in the 50s.
+The first time we visited Washington, Mike and I met in Washington for a short weekend trip while we were dating long distance because flights there were really cheap for the both of us (from Michigan and from California).
+We packed so many activities into a day and a half, but it didn’t seem rushed at all to us.
+We went at the end of February, so the weather was pretty mild.
+We were very lucky that we didn’t have any rain.
+Also, the temperature was in the high 50s.
 Everyone kept telling us how we were so lucky it was such a nice weekend.

 My flight got in earlier than Mikes, so I went to the gigantic Nordstrom store there and bought an extremely cute and amazing pair of black heals.
 The store was so huge, and the employees were extremely nice and helpful.

 Food Tour in Pike Place Market